Mal-back/ft_transcendance/srcs/volumes/users/readme.txt

 	'<str:username>/friend/add/<str:friendusername>' : Add a friend to the user.
 Method: Patch.
 Permission : User should be authenticated
 	'<str:username>/friend/delete/<str:friendusername>' : Delete a friend from user friend list.
 Method: Delete.
 Permission: User should be authenticated

-Url Available for other users:
+Url Available for other microservices only:
  	'create/' -> Create a user.
 Method: Post.
 Permission: Only Auth '<str:username>/update' -> Update Username.
 Method: Patch.
 Permission: Only Auth '<str:username>/delete' -> Delete User.
 Method: Patch.
 Permission: Only Auth